-Bill posted the news earlier in the day that with a super-sized 90 minute episode.
+Bill posted the news earlier in the day that The Walking Dead would kick off its second season with a super-sized 90 minute episode.
 Not in the headline, but in the release was the news that AMC planned to split TWD's season.
-It will air six one hour episodes following the premiere consecutively through November 27, and return with the final six episodes beginning Sunday, February 12.would kick off its second season
+It will air six one hour episodes following the premiere consecutively through November 27, and return with the final six episodes beginning Sunday, February 12.

 The split set off some complaints from fans and pundits alike.
 As a fan, I don’t love the break, but there may be at least one very good reason for AMC to do it.
-It’s something I never realized until the contentious negotiations for networks do not have to book the production expense of an episode until it airs.
-That's something that potentially plays a role with the way many cable networks break up seasons..
-The way the accounting works,
+It’s something I never realized until the contentious negotiations for Breaking Bad.
+The way the accounting works, networks do not have to book the production expense of an episode until it airs.
+That's something that potentially plays a role with the way many cable networks break up seasons.

-By moving the last six episodes, AMC can better spread out the expense ofover two financial quarters instead of taking the bulk of it in the fourth quarter.
+By moving the last six episodes, AMC can better spread out the expense of The Walking Dead over two financial quarters instead of taking the bulk of it in the fourth quarter.
 I can’t say with certainty that was a primary factor in AMC’s decision, but for a new public company with soaring programming expenses, the spreading makes some sense.
-Particularly with , no doubt AMC’s most expensive show, looking at a March return that will have most of its expense booked in Q2.
+Particularly with Mad Men, no doubt AMC’s most expensive show, looking at a March return that will have most of its expense booked in Q2.

-There is a downside and it’s not ratings for-- AMC doesn’t need to worry about the ratings for at least not yet.
-But it looks like AMC is already at least a little willing to throw in the towel on ' ratings because this scheduling sure seems to throw it under the bus.
+There is a downside and it’s not ratings for The Walking Dead -- AMC doesn’t need to worry about the ratings for The Walking Dead at least not yet.
+But it looks like AMC is already at least a little willing to throw in the towel on Hell On Wheels' ratings because this scheduling sure seems to throw it under the bus.